MXMxRazer/BrotherHood_FC_Web/README.md

 ## How to Contribute

-We welcome contributions from the community to enhance and improve the Brotherhood FC Web Application.
+We welcome contributions from the community to enhance and improve the FC Northern Yetis Web Application.
 If you'd like to contribute, please follow the guidelines outlined in the `CONTRIBUTING.md` file.

 ## Getting Started